 These guidelines must be followed unless otherwise consented by individual citizens.
 Visitors retain the right to withdraw their information at any time and companies must respect the individual’s right to be forgotten.
-Essentially, an EU citizen will allow some of your house rules until they want to change up the game, then you must respect their decision – no rage-flipping the board.
+Essentially, a EU citizen will allow some of your house rules until they want to change up the game, then you must respect their decision – no rage-flipping the board.

 You can successfully conduct business in European markets with a qualified technology partner as your chance card to help you understand the transition to GDPR compliance.
 They ensure that you are properly meeting regulatory compliance and help you avoid fines of four percent of your global annual turnover or up to $22.4m (whichever is larger).

-Payment Card Industry Data Security Standard (PCI DSS) compliance creates an additional level of protection for credit, debit and cash card transactions.
-It guarantees that your customers’ card information is kept safe when it’s stored, processed and transmitted.
+Payment Card Industry Data Security Standard (PCI DSS) compliance creates an additional level of protection for credit, debit, and cash card transactions.
+It guarantees that your customer’s card information is kept safe when it’s stored, processed, and transmitted.

 A great technology partner can make all the difference in your regulatory status by building a secure network and maintaining crucial systems throughout the year.
 You’ll be able to avoid risky noncompliance fines and ensure you stay in the game.

 Got Any SOX?